-The result was that the monkeys were deprived of oxygen — a crucial element for a well-functioning brain.
+The result was that the monkeys had no oxygen — a crucial element for a well-functioning brain.
 When their brains began to show signs of decay and stress, Heath credited to the smoke what the lack of oxygen was responsible for.

 What’s more, that level of smoke was ludicrous.
 As one physician told Congress in the 1970s, the equivalent of a small-lunged rhesus monkey exposed to the much pure cannabis smoke would be a human being sucking down over one hundred joints a day for six months.

 And, importantly, scientists could not replicate the results.
 Even when using better and more accurate forms of measurement.
 As MIT notes: “The work was never replicated and has since been discredited by a pair of better controlled, much larger monkey studies, one by Dr. William Slikker of the National Center for Toxicological Research and the other by Charles Rebert and Gordon Pryor of SRI International.”

 In no other study did scientists record cell death after or during cannabis smoking.
 The work was discredited and tossed into the dustbins of the annals of science.
 So does cannabis kill brain cells?
 No. So why then do we still hear about it today?